jonorga/NEU-CSV-Formatting/README.md

     * which files found, read, and formatted.

 ### Other files:
 There is also a file included called format_all.txt.
 This is just to save the trouble of opening the terminal window to execute the Python script.
-To use it for your own system: